Review of ‘Islands of Abandonment: Life in the Post-Human Landscape’ by Cal Flyn

 Thank you to the publisher William Collins for the advance e-copy via NetGalley.
 The book will be published on 21st January.

-5 thoughts on “Review of ‘Islands of Abandonment: Life in the Post-Human Landscape’ by Cal Flyn”
+5 responses to “Review of ‘Islands of Abandonment: Life in the Post-Human Landscape’ by Cal Flyn”

 Leave a Reply